johnston9/MS3-Shot-Caller/README.md

 [Back to Table of Content](#table-of-content)

-### User Base page
+### User Base Page

  - #### Best Practices

-On first report Lighthouse gave me a Best Ptactices note for images not being sized with the correct aspect ratio.
-I resized the images to the desire 2:3 ratio.
+On first report Lighthouse gave me a Best Practices note for images not being sized with the correct aspect ratio.
+I resized the images to the desire 2:3 ratio and at desktop this was no longer an issue.
 Below is an image detailing the Best Practices with only the HTTPS error common to all pages.